 White-label permissioned blockchain software that digitizes powers of attorney and enables the principals to manage authorizations in favor of representatives allowing them to act on their behalf.

 The mainstream procedure of issuing and withdrawing powers of attorney necessitates the physical presence of all the parties involved.
-The fundamental concept governing the development of this software product was to simplify the issuance and retrieval of PoA.
+The fundamental concept governing the development of this custom software product was to simplify the issuance and retrieval of PoA.

 Over and above, PixelPlex team pursued the automation of tracking executive copies usage for all the user roles involved.
 To put it in effect, the Principals (senior-level executives) are expected to be responsible for how representatives further handle the copies after issuance.